Aim

 - Perform regular mouth care

-Note: EOL Order set – is available on EMR to help ensure nursing staff attend to this important general care.
-There is also an EMR ‘Death of a Child’ Smartform to help prompt all multidisciplinary aspects of end of life documentation.
+Note: End of Life Order set – is available on EMR to help ensure nursing staff attend to this important general care.
+There is also an EMR ‘End of Life’ Smartform (tip sheet here) to help prompt all multidisciplinary aspects of end-of-life documentation.

 Preparing families for dying process